PouriaRz/Vpn/README.md

 Then connect to your DebianCore Server

-If You want to change default follow this step:
+If You want to change default follow this command:

 ````````````````````````